tamaracvjetkovic/animal-shelter/README.md

 # Animal Shelter 🦔🐾

-A GUI application for an animal shelter organization.
+A GUI prototype application for an animal shelter organization.

 ---